The 5 Best Places to Surf with Dolphins in the World

 You are never alone in the ocean.
 I know, this is a spine-tingling thought, but I’m not just talking about sharks.
 Oceans are teeming with life, intriguing and mysterious, and there’s a whole underwater natural order that we land-dwellers are not always aware of.

 There are 38 species of marine dolphins on our planet, the biggest one being the orca, also known as the killer whale.
-Swimming with dolphins is a growing business, with numerous tour operators offering such experiences, usually on board charter boats.
-But there’s nothing quite like a close encounter with these playful mammals in their natural habitat without large groups or prior planning.
+And there’s nothing quite like a close encounter with these playful mammals in their natural habitat without large groups or prior planning.

 Occasional dolphin sightings are not unusual when you go surfing.
 But there are several places where they are more likely to occur.
 In some corners of the world, they actually compete with surfers for the waves.
-Don’t miss your chance to paddle and surf with dolphins in these following destinations:
+Don’t miss your chance to paddle out and surf alongside dolphins in these destinations:

 1. New Zealand